High Blood Pressure (Hypertension)

 • The bottom number is your diastolic blood pressure — the pressure when the heart relaxes between beats.

-The unit used, mmHg (millimetres of mercury), comes from early pressure-measuring devices and is still used today worldwide.
+The unit used, mmHg (millimetres of mercury), derives from early pressure-measuring devices and is still used worldwide today.

 Why one reading is rarely enough